katherinebroner/matching-game/README.md

 A card matching game built using JavaScript, jQuery, and lodash

 #set up instructions
+- Fork the repository to your GitHub account
 - Clone the repository to your local machine
 - In the main 'matching-game' repository, type 'open index.html' into the command line
 - The game will open in a new tab on your browser